The Ultimate Guide to Perfect Rice Every Time

 Undercooked rice will be hard and crunchy.
 This happens when you haven't cooked it long enough or haven't used enough water.
 You can try adding more water and cooking for a few more minutes, but it's best to start over if you're not sure.

-3. Sticky Rice: The Starch Overload
+3. sticky rice: The Starch Overload

 Sticky rice is often a result of using too much water, not washing the rice properly, or stirring the rice while it's cooking.
 Try using less water next time, washing the rice more thoroughly, and avoiding stirring.